-When bacteria act on the fat and protein produced by your body when you sweat, certain chemicals are produced.
-These chemicals cause sweat to smell.
-Most deodorants rely on Triclosan to stop bacteria from multiplying.
-It works by making the underarms too salty for the bacteria to survive so they are unable to act on the constituents of your sweat.
-Deodorants also contain alcohol and/or fragrance to mask odors.
+As mentioned before, it is interaction of bacteria and sweat on your skin that contributes to body odor.
+That is why many conventional deodorants rely on Triclosan to stop bacteria from multiplying.
+It works by making your skin too salty for bacteria to survive.
+Conventional deodorants may also contain alcohol and/or fragrance to mask odors.
 Other chemicals, such as phthalates and parabens, help to make the fragrance last longer.

 Sometimes when your body is exposed to the same formula over a long period of time, it stops responding.
 If you have been using the same deodorant for years, you may notice that it has become less effective over time.
 It’s not a bad idea to change up your brand every once in a while, or alternate products each week.

-After you’ve researched the best type of deodorant to use, the next step is to reassess and reorganize your daily routine.
+After you’ve identified the reason(s) why deodorant doesn't work, the next step is to reassess and reorganize your daily routine.
 Here are some actions to take if your deodorant stops working.

 Deodorants can build up on your skin over time, even if you shower every day.

 There is no doubt that hygiene plays a role in body odor.
 Establishing a routine is key to ensuring good hygiene.
-To start, make sure you bathe each day and after sweat-inducing activities.
-You may also want to start using an antibacterial soap or shower gel designed to fight body odor.
-The cleaner your armpits are, the less opportunity bacteria and sweat will accumulate.
+To start, make sure you bathe everyday and after sweat-inducing activities.
+Try using an antibacterial soap or shower gel designed to fight body odor.
+The cleaner your armpits are, the less opportunity bacteria have to multiply.

-As surprising as it may seem, mental stress can affect your hormones.
-In return, hormonal changes may increase sweat production and/or increase your body odor.
-If you experience more anxiety or stress than normal, try to incorporate relaxation techniques into your daily routine.
+Mental stress may affect your hormones and hormonal changes may increase your body odor.
+If you experience more anxiety or stress than normal, incorporate relaxation techniques into your daily routine.
 Regular physical activity can also help to regulate mood and relieve stress.
-If you notice a change in your body odor in conjunction with other physical changes, you may want to talk to your doctor.

 Even though it’s embarrassing when your deodorant stops working, there are plenty of ways to get to the source of the problem.
-To make sure you always smell fresh, wear an Ejis undershirt with odor-fighting silver.
+Make sure you always smell fresh, by wearing an Ejis undershirt with odor-fighting silver.
 Check out our line of sweat proof undershirts (buy in our shop or on Amazon) and get maximum protection from body odor and sweat.